stereomatchingkiss/QImageScraper/README.md

 What is QImageScraper ?
 ------------

-QImageScraper is an app for researching how to scrape images by Qt5 from different search engines like Google, Bing and Yahoo(Primitive motivation is create an app to help me collect image needed for my computer vision projects).
+QImageScraper is an free app(no advertising, no in app purchase) for researching how to scrape images by Qt5 from different search engines like Google, Bing and Yahoo(Primitive motivation is create an app to help me collect image needed for my computer vision projects).

 For more information and download prebuilt apps, see [Version Info](https://github.com/stereomatchingkiss/QImageScraper/blob/master/VERSION_INFO.md).